google/lovefield/docs/dd/01_schema.md

 A schema is the way users define the layout of their database.
 Lovefield offers two different ways of defining a schema: dynamic and static.
 The default is dynamic schema creation, which is carried out using provided API.
-The static schema creation is considered advanced usage and is done via SPAC.
+The static schema creation is considered advanced usage and is done via SPAC ( Schema Parser and Code generator).

 The dynamic schema creation uses the builder pattern.
 There are two levels of
 builder: